mozilla/addon-sdk/packages/api-utils/docs/content/proxy.md

       sandboxPrototype: windowProxy
     });

-Then all necessary proxies are created from this first one.
+Then all other proxies are created from this one.
+Attempts to access DOM attributes of this proxy are trapped, and the proxy constructs and returns content script proxies for those attributes:

     // For example, if you simply do this: var document = window.document;
-    // accessing the `document` attribute will be trapped by the `window` CS
+    // accessing the `document` attribute will be trapped by the `window` content script
-    // Proxy that creates another CS Proxy for `document`
+    // proxy, and that proxy will that create another content script proxy for `document`

-So that the main issue of CS Proxy implementation is to ensure that we always return CS Proxies to the content script.
+So the main responsibility of the content script proxy implementation is to ensure that we always return content script proxies to the content script.

-## Internal implementation ##
+## Internal Implementation ##

-Each CS Proxy keep a reference to the XrayWrapper that allow to ensure calling native DOM methods and having a different attributes set.
+Each content script proxy keeps a reference to the `XrayWrapper` that enables it to be sure of calling native DOM methods.

-Then, there is two key functions to convert values from/to each environnement:
+There are two internal functions to convert between content script proxy values and `XrayWrapper` values.

-1. __wrap__ takes an XrayWrapper value and wrap it into a CS proxy if needed.
+1. __`wrap`__ takes an XrayWrapper value and wraps it in a content script proxy if needed.
   This method is called when:
-    * we access to an attribute of a CS proxy.
+    * a content script accesses an attribute of a content script proxy.
-    * XrayWrapper code call a function coming from the CS.
-    So that arguments passed by XrayWrapper are converted into CS proxies (For example, an `addEventListener` callback)

-2. __unwrap__ takes a value coming from the CS context and:
-    * unwrap CS proxy back to an XrayWrapper reference, if this value was a CS proxy,
-    * or wrap it into a XrayWrapper proxy.
+    * XrayWrapper code calls a callback function defined in the content script, so that arguments passed into the function by the XrayWrapper are converted into content script proxies.
+For example, if a content script calls `addEventListener`, then the listener function will expect any arguments to be content script proxies.
 <br/><br/>
+2. __`unwrap`__ takes an object coming from the content script context and:
+    * if the object is a content script proxy, unwraps it back to an XrayWrapper reference
+    * if the object is not a content script proxy, wraps it in an XrayWrapper proxy.
+<br/><br/>
-So that we can call a XrayWrapper method either with:
+This means we can call a XrayWrapper method either with:

         * a raw XrayWrapper object.

-                // The following line doesn't work if child is a CS proxy,
+                // The following line doesn't work if child is a content script proxy,
                 // it has to be a raw XrayWrapper reference xrayWrapper.appendChild(child)

-        * or an XrayWrapper proxy when you pass a custom object from the CS context.
+        * an XrayWrapper proxy when you pass a custom object from the content script context.

                 var myListener = {
                   handleEvent: function(event) {
-                    // `event` should be a CS proxy
+                    // `event` should be a content script proxy }
-                  }
                 };
                 // `myListener` has to be another kind of Proxy: XrayWrapper proxy,
                 // that aims to catch the call to `handleEvent` in order to wrap its
-                // arguments into CS proxy.
-                xrayWrapper.addEventListener("click", myListener, false);
+                // arguments in a content script proxy. xrayWrapper.addEventListener("click", myListener, false);

-## Stacktraces ##
+## Stack Traces ##

-    // Following code:
+The following code:

     function listener(event) {

     }
     csProxy.addEventListener("message", listener, false);

-    // Generate following internal calls:
+generates the following internal calls:

     -> CS Proxy:: get("addEventListener")
       -> wrap(xrayWrapper.addEventListener)
         -> NativeFunctionWrapper(xrayWrapper.addEventListener)
-           Generate following function:
+          // NativeFunctionWrapper generates:
           function ("message", listener, false) {
             return xraywrapper.addEventListener("message", unwrap(listener), false);
           }
           -> unwrap(listener)
             -> ContentScriptFunctionWrapper(listener)
-             Generate following function:
+            // ContentScriptFunctionWrapper generates:
             function (event) {
               return listener(wrap(event));
             }

 <br>

-    // First, create an object from CS context var myListener = {
+    // First, create an object from content script context var myListener = {
       handleEvent: function (event) {